masuidrive/slack-summarizer/README.md

 With these settings, a summary of Slack's public channels will be posted every day at 5:00 a.m.

 you would manually execute it by opening the "Actions" tab, clicking on "Summarizer" on the left, and clicking "Run workflow" on the right.

-## Problems

-One known issue with this script is that it crashes if there are more than 4000 tokens per post in a channel.
-The script does not currently split these posts, so we are waiting for a Pull Request to address this issue.